Executive Summary

 Why This Works

 Credit lets you access services instantly while keeping settlement on-chain and enforceable.
-The certificate is the cryptographic bridge between off-chain delivery and on-chain repayment.
+The certificate is the cryptographic bridge between off-chain delivery and on-chain repayment, and V2 adds validation-gated remuneration for “pay only if validated” integrations.